Ranjith1105/19CS301-Module12/12 c Queue Using Linked List Display, Peek, and Pop.md

 ## Aim

-To write a Python program to insert elements into a queue and check whether the queue is full or not.
+To implement a queue with a fixed maximum size using Python's queue module, insert elements into the queue, and check whether the queue is full using the full() method.

 ## Algorithm

-1. Start
+1. Import the Queue module from the queue library.

-2.Define a maximum size for the queue .
+2. Create a queue with a maximum size of 4 using Queue(maxsize=4).

-3.Initialize an empty queue.
+3. Insert elements into the queue using put():

-4.Insert elements into the queue using a loop.
+     Insert 'a'

-5.After each insertion, or at the end, check:
+     Insert 'b'

-     If the length of the queue is equal to the maximum size → Queue is Full.
+     Insert 'c'

-     Else → Queue is Not Full.
+4. Check if the queue is full using queue.full():

-6.Display the queue status.
+5. If it returns True, print "Queue is full".

-7.End
+6.Otherwise, print "Queue is not full".

 ## Program
 Reg no: 212223020021